Memorable Manitobans: Hunt Walsh Alan Chambre (1861-1943)

 Marriage registration, Manitoba Vital Statistics.

-We thank David Crawley for providing additional information used in this profile.
+We thank David Crawley for providing additional information used here.